ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 }
 ```

 To enforce Basic Authentication, users and scopes should be configured through a configuration file.
 The following example file introduces two users.
-The 'generalUser' has no scopes and the 'admin' user has the 'hello' scope.
+The 'generalUser` has no scopes and the 'admin' user has the 'hello' scope.

 **sample-users.toml**
 ```
-["b7a.users"]
+[b7a.users]

-["b7a.users.generalUser"]
+[b7a.users.generalUser]
 password="@encrypted:{pIQrB9YfCQK1eIWH5d6UaZXA3zr+60JxSBcpa2PY7a8=}"

-["b7a.users.admin"]
+[b7a.users.admin]
 password="@encrypted:{pIQrB9YfCQK1eIWH5d6UaZXA3zr+60JxSBcpa2PY7a8=}"
 scopes="hello"
 ```